protoEvangelion/portfolio/src/notes/JavaScript/functional.md

 ### Imperative:

 - Focuses on **how** something to happen
+- JS itself is an imperative language [1]
 - computers are better at this
 - Imperative & Declarative is a continuum not one or the other
 - 1's & 0's on a punch card is the pure example of imperative code